Apollonia “Loni” Thomas, Bazetta Township, Ohio – Obituary

 Loni graduated from high school, completed her degrees and training in business and nursing assistantship in Germany.

-Loni was a member of St. Robert Catholic Church in Cortland and TOPPS in Cortland.
+Loni was a member of St. Robert Catholic Church in Cortland and TOPS in Cortland.

 She loved spending time with her family and her granddaughter, became an avid college women’s softball and volleyball sports fan and a soccer fan while avidly attending Hannah’s softball and volleyball games.